 Also known as the mountain cow, tapirs are large vegetarian mammals that roam at night, munching on leaves and fruit.
 These forest dwellers are the national animal of Belize and weigh an average of 300-500 pounds.
-Tapir’s closest relatives are the rhinoceros and the horse, which may explain their odd appearance.
+Tapir’s closest relatives are the rhinoceros and the horse, which may explain its odd appearance.
 Tapirs are mostly solitary creatures, except for mothers who are accompanied by their young.
+Indeed, Belize’s national animal is one of its most fascinating animals too.

 Its nickname is “nature’s alarm clock” which should already tell you everything you need to know about these guys.
 Howler monkeys are commonly found all across Belize, in the dense rainforest, and often near rivers or creeks.
 These loud primates have a grating, often startling scream, hence their name.
 You can see them up close at the Community Baboon Sanctuary in the Belize District or when hiking through the jungles of Western Belize.